Fugitive Slave Case – Red Hook Point, December 4, 1857

 Four years before the American Civil War, a legal battle emerged from a situation that occurred aboard a steamship from Savannah to New York.
 One of the passengers, Thomas Steele, a light skinned man, was accused of being a fugitive slave by another passenger.
-There was no proof whatsoever to support this besides the passengers claim that they recognized Steele.
-Nevertheless, as descried in the The New York Herald, December 4, 1857, upon the ship’s arrival in New York, Steele was brought to the home of a Thomas McNulty, a grocer and boarding house keeper in Red Hook, where he was to be held until he could be sent back to Savannah.
+There was no proof whatsoever to support this.
+Nevertheless, as described in the The New York Herald, December 4, 1857, upon the ship’s arrival in New York, Steele was brought to the home of a Thomas McNulty, a grocer and boarding house keeper in Red Hook, where he was to be held until he could be sent back to Savannah.

 The Fugitive Slave Act, a Federal law first passed in 1793 and strengthened in 1850 required free states to cooperate in returning people to slavery.
 Both escapees and legally free Blacks in the North faced the real fear of being kidnapped and enslaved in a southern state.
-New York had strong financial ties to the slave economy, and profited from its continuation but it also made efforts to circumvent the act.
-One way was the law that stated that:
+New York had strong financial ties to the slave economy and profited from its continuation but it also made efforts to circumvent the act.
+One way was the NY law that stated: